Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 Trump gets in, turns everything upside down.

-The Jeb Packs, the Jeb fundraisers, it's all just been blown to smithereens.
+The Jeb PACs, the Jeb fundraisers, it's all just been blown to Smithereens.

 And if he finishes in second place, you might still need binoculars to see him in second place.

-If he's in second place, just warning you.
+If he's in second place, just warning you, they're going to take over Fox.

 Jeb won.